Panth-Shah/Cpp-Image-Processing-Utility/README.md

 > Max Heap - a binary tree-based data structure where each node has a value greater than or equal to the values of it's children.
 In the context of this project, the priority queue **'maxHeap'** is implemented using a max heap.
 Processing each grid pixel value, pixels with the heighest value (priority) will always be at the top of the heap, allowing for efficient retrieval of the top 50 pixels.

 ### Advantages Max Heap over Sorting:
 * **Efficiency**: Maintaining a max heap allows for efficient retrieval of the top 50 pixels by value.
-The time complexity of inserting an element into a max heap is O(logN), and the time complexity of removing the maximum element is also O(logN), where N is number of elements in the heap.
-This is more efficient than sorting entire data set, which has a typical time complexity of O(NlogN).
+The time complexity of `inserting` an element into a max heap is `O(logN)`, and the time complexity of `removing` the maximum element is also `O(logN)`, where N is number of elements in the heap.
+This is more efficient than `sorting entire data set`, which has a typical time complexity of `O(NlogN)`.
 * **Incremental Updates**: With sorting requiring reordering of entire dataset every time new element is inserted or deleted, updating a max heap involves only adjusting the heap structure locally, making it more suitable for incremental updates in a multi-threading environment.
 * **Memory Efficiency**: Sorting the entire data set requires addiitonal memory space to store the sorted result, whereas a max heap can be maintained in-place, requiring less memory overhead.